Dr. Aristotle Voineskos, M.D., Ph.D

 Dr. Neda Rashidi-Ranjbar, M.D., M.Sc

 Dr. Rashidi (MSc, Cognitive Science, Trento University; MD, University of Tehran) is a doctoral student.
 She studies brain structure and function among older adults with varying levels of risk for dementia, and examines their connections with cognitive scores.
-Rashidi-Ranjbar is primarily working with PACt-MD, a multi-center clinical trial that aims to identify stepwise patterns of disease progression in older participants with depression, mild cognitive impairment, and Alzheimer’s Disease.
+Rashidi-Ranjbar is primarily working with PACt-MD, a multi-centre clinical trial that aims to identify stepwise patterns of disease progression in older participants with depression, mild cognitive impairment, and Alzheimer’s Disease.
 Specifically, Rashidi-Ranjbar will use the three neuroimaging scans provided by each participant over a span of six months to identify structural and functional brain measures associated with the observed delay or prevention of dementia, as well as investigate the effect of cognitive training and brain stimulation on brain structure and function.
 In the coming year, Dr. Rashidi will use similarity network fusion (SNF), a modeling approach developed by lab collaborator Dr. Anna Goldenberg (SickKids), to identify similarity networks that integrate demographic, cognitive and imaging data.
 Rashidi anticipates that SNF will identify informative clusters of participants with similar profiles irrespective of diagnosis.

 Dawn Smith, B.Sc